-2.7.9 AGP Fan Connector
+2.9.10 Chassis Fan Connector

-The system board is equipped with an AGP fan connector.
-If the system board is installed with an AGP add-on card and you wish to install a fan on the add-on card, connect the fan's connector to location J7 on the system board.
-Refer to the add-on card's manual for instructions on installing the fan.
+The system board is equipped with a chassis fan connector.
+If you are installing a fan in the system unit, connect the fan's connector to location J7 on the system board.
+The fan will provide adequate airflow throughout the chassis to prevent overheating the processor.

-2.7.10 J13 (LEDs and Switches)
+2.9.11 J13 (LEDs and Switches)